Atlanta Police Scanner: The Civil Rights City Goes Dark

 This is not press access.
 Connect Radio was created for security coordination, not public transparency.
 Journalists have no formal channel to monitor Atlanta police communications in real-time.

-Metro Atlanta: County by County
+Metro Atlanta: county by county

 Fulton County